Mastek Blog

 • Location Scoring

 Retailers need to see, at an aggregate level, who is moving around in cities and where are they going, so that they can market products and services more effectively to consumers, and also identify the prime locations for new stores.
-Retailers are also tapping into location data to find out more about the potential customers that are walking by their storefronts every day.
+Retailers are also tapping into location data to find out more about the potential customers who are walking by their storefronts every day.

 3. Marketing